DilanjanDK7/fMRI-Processing-Pipeline-Epilepsy/README.md

 The pipeline is orchestrated by a main Python script (`run_combined_pipeline.py`) and launched via a Bash wrapper (`run_pipeline.sh`) that checks for dependencies.

+For more detailed information on the pipeline architecture, configuration, and troubleshooting, please see the [Comprehensive Pipeline Documentation](docs/pipeline_details.md).

 ## Prerequisites

 Before running the pipeline, ensure you have the following installed: